ALTAcreative/OEplaycanvas/README.md

         // sending a custom event to all subscribed script instances
-        // so they would transition into required state accordingly this.app.fire ('state:loaded', state);
+        // so they would transition into required state accordingly

+        this.app.fire ('state:loaded', state);
     }
 };

 State.prototype.saveState = function (state)
 {
+    // foo and bar are state variables we want to save and restore
+    // they're usually supplied via events channels from other scripts

     state.foo = this.foo;
     state.bar = this.bar;
     // etc...
 };
 ```
-It's important to perform state restoring in `postInitialize()` since other scripts will have a possibility to add listeners to `state:loaded` event before this event is fired by State script.
+It's important to perform state restoring in `postInitialize()` since other scripts will have a possibility to add listeners to `state:loaded` event before this it's fired by State script.